 Subjects

 Year 1st

 Code Name Quadmester Total Cr.

-V12G420V01101 Graphic expression: graphic expression 1st 9
+V12G340V01101 Graphic expression: Fundamentals of engineering graphics 1st 9

-V12G420V01102 Physics: Physics I 1st 6
+V12G340V01102 Physics: Physics 1 1st 6

-V12G420V01103 Mathematics: algebra and statistics 1st 9
+V12G340V01103 Mathematics: Algebra and statistics 1st 9

-V12G420V01104 Mathematics: calculus I 1st 6
+V12G340V01104 Mathematics: Calculus 1 1st 6

-V12G420V01201 Business: introduction to business management 2nd 6
+V12G340V01201 Business: Introduction to business management 2nd 6

-V12G420V01202 Physics: physics II 2nd 6
+V12G340V01202 Physics: Physics 2 2nd 6

-V12G420V01203 Computer Science: computer science for engineering 2nd 6
+V12G340V01203 Computer science: Computing for engineering 2nd 6

-V12G420V01204 Mathematics: calculus II and differential equations 2nd 6
+V12G340V01204 Mathematics: Calculus 2 and differential equations 2nd 6

-V12G420V01205 Chemistry: chemistry 2nd 6
+V12G340V01205 Chemistry: Chemistry 2nd 6

-Graphic exp pression: graphic expression
+IDENTIFYIN

+pression: Fundamentals of engineering graphics

-Subject Graphic
+Subject Graphic expression:

-• expression: graphic

-expression
+Fundamentals of

+engineering

+graphics , ,

-Code V12G420V01101
+Code V12G340V01101

-Study ()Grao en
+Study Degree in Industrial

-programme Enxeñaría
+programme Organisation

-Biomédica
+î- Engineering

 Descriptors ECTS Credits Choose Year Quadmester

 9 Basic education 1st 1st

-Teaching Spanish , ,
+Teaching

-language Galician
+language

 Department

 Coordinator López Figueroa, Concepto Esteban

-Fernández Álvarez, Antonio

-Lecturers Adán Gómez, Manuel

-Alegre Fidalgo, Paulino
+Lecturers Alegre Fidalgo, Paulino

+Comesaña Campos, Alberto

 Corralo Domonte, Francisco Javier

+Díaz Vilariño, Lucía

 Fernández Álvarez, Antonio

 González Rodríguez, Elena

 López Figueroa, Concepto Esteban

 Patiño Barbeito, Faustino

 Roa Corral, Ernesto

 Troncoso Saracho, José Carlos

-E-mail antfdez@uvigo.es

-esteban@uvigo.es
+E-mail esteban@uvigo.es

 Web http://faitic.uvigo.es

-General The aim that pursues with this subject is to form to the s
+General The aim that pursues with this subject is to form to the

 description Expression, so as to prepare for the handle and interpre

-in the industrial reality and his basic technicians, enter h
+in the industrial reality and his basic technicians, enter l

 properties of the geometrical entities more frequent in t

-space understanding, initiate him in the study of the appearances of technological character that influence in
+space understanding, initiate him in the study of the ap

-the Graphic Expression of the Engineering and enter hin
+the Graphic Expression of the Engineering and enter hir

 Normalisation, so much in his basic appearances as in the

-the student for the indifferent employment of traditional technicians and of new technolog ies of the information
+the student for the indifferent employment of traditiona I technicians and o of new technologie s of the information

-- and communications.
+and communications.

-Competenc ies

-Code

-- B1 CG4 Ability to solve problems with initiative and to visualize, communicate and transmit knowledge, skills and abilities in the field of biomedical engineering. - B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations. - B6 CG6 Capacity for handling specifications, regulations and mandatory standards. - C5 CE5 Capacity for spatial vision and knowledge of the techniques of graphic representation, using traditional methods of metric geometry and descriptive geometry, and through the application of computer-aided design. - D2 CT2 Problems resolution. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge.
+- CG 3.
+Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations. - B4 CG 4.
+Ability to solve problems with initiative, decision making, creativity, critical thinking and to communicate and transmit knowledge, skills and abilities in the field of industrial engineering. - B6 CG 6 Capacity for handling specifications, regulations and mandatory standards. - C5 CE5 Capacity for spatial vision and knowledge of the techniques of graphic representation, using traditional methods of metric geometry and descriptive geometry, and through the application of computer-aided design. - D2 CT2 Problems resolution. - D6 CT6 Application of computer science in the field of study. - D9 CT9 Apply knowledge.

-Learning outcomes Expected results from this subject Tra ining and Learning Resu lts - Know, understand, and apply a body of knowledge about the basics of drawing and B1 C5 D6 standardization of industrial engineering, in its broadest sense , while promoting the development of space capacity. В3 - Purchase the capacity for the abstract reasoning and the establishment of strategies and efficient B1 C5 D2 procedures in the resolution of the graphic problems inside the context of the works and own projects of the engineering. В3 - Use the graphic communication between technicians, by means of the realisation and B6 C5 D6 interpretation of planes in accordance with the Norms of Technical Drawing, involving the use of D9 the new technologies.
-Assume a favourable attitude to the permanent learning in the profession, showing proactive, B1 · D9 participatory and with spirit of improvement.
+Learning outcomes Expected results from this subject Training and Learning Resu lts - Know, understand, and apply a body of knowledge about the basics of drawing and В3 C5 D6 standardization of В4 industrial engineering, in its broadest sense, while promoting the development of space capacity.
+Purchase the capacity for the abstract reasoning and the establishment of strategies and efficient В3 C5 D2 procedures in the resolution of the graphic problems inside the context of the works and own B4 projects of the engineering.
+Use the graphic communication between technicians, by means of the realisation and В6 C5 D6 interpretation of planes in accordance with the Norms of Technical Drawing, involving the use of D9 the new technologies.
+Assume a favourable attitude to the permanent learning in the profession, showing proactive, B4 D9 participatory and with spirit of improvement.